 American lawmakers seek assurances, transparency on US-Taliban peace deal

-Nearly two dozen American lawmakers have sought assurances and transparency prior to the signing of a landmark peace deal between the US and the Taliban in Doha on Saturday to end the brutal war in Afghanistan, urging the Trump administration not to make a commitment that would embolden America's adversaries and undermine its allies The US is set to sign a historic peace deal with the Taliban on Saturday provided that a week-long reduction in violence across the war-torn Afghanistan holds.
+Nearly two dozen American lawmakers have sought assurances and transparency prior to the signing of a landmark peace deal between the US and the Taliban to end the brutal war in Afghanistan, urging the Trump administration against making a commitment that would embolden America's adversaries and undermine its allies The US is set to sign a historic peace deal with the Taliban in Doha on Saturday provided that a week-long reduction in violence across the war-torn Afghanistan holds.

 The Taliban has also confirmed the plan to sign the peace deal that day In a letter to Secretary of State Mike Pompeo and the defense secretary, the Congressmen on Thursday called for prioritisation of American security as the US pursued a peace agreement with the Taliban.